dbvcode/Amibroker-RTD-Client/README.md

-Typescript example of connecting to [Rtd_Ws_AB_plugin for Amibroker](https://github.com/ideepcoder/Rtd_Ws_AB_plugin)
+typescript example of connecting to [Rtd_Ws_AB_plugin for Amibroker](https://github.com/ideepcoder/Rtd_Ws_AB_plugin)

-Work in progress and will mostly be proof of concept to connect to the Relay.
+this project is proof of concept to connect to the relay. pr's are welcomed though.

+# start
+* have `node` and `npm` installed
+* clone repo
+* run `npm install` in project folder
+* run `npm run dev`
+* by defult it connects to localhost on 10101. change this in code if you need something different